ETHOS-Labs-LLC/BYOS/docs/build_your_own.md

 ![alt text](build-your-own-media/image-50.png)

-After the target has been generated, the next step is to edit the **plugin.txt** file using a text editor and adding the following content:
+After the target has been generated, the next step is to edit the **plugin.txt** file using a text editor and add the following content:

 ```
 VARIABLE ip 127.0.0.1